ChiaraSapo/Biomedical-robotics-Assignments/README.md

 # Biomedical robotics Assignments
-All of the assignments require the use of MATLAB.
+All of the assignments were implemented in MATLAB.

 ## Ass0
 Plot and recognize 3 types of biomedical signals: EEG, EMG, muscular.